 A qualified NJ debt settlement lawyer will go over all of these concerns with you before you make your decision on which alternative to follow.
-Our debt settlement lawyer in Morristown can answer any questions you may have about the pros and cons of debt settlement as they apply in your situation.
+Our debt settlement lawyer in Morristown can answer any questions you may have about debt settlement.

 What are the Benefits of Debt Settlement?

-If you can afford the lump sum payment, debt settlement can have substantial benefits if you are seeking relief from your debt.
+If you can afford the lump sum payment, debt settlement can have substantial benefits.
 The most important benefit of debt settlement over bankruptcy is that you will be done with the settled debt as quickly as you are able to come to a settlement agreement with the creditor and pay the settlement amount.
 There is no required proceeding and waiting time.
 Depending on the type of bankruptcy, the process can last from a few months to a few years:

 - In Chapter 7 cases, it usually takes about 3 to 4 months from filing to obtain the discharge.

-- In Chapter 13 cases, it usually takes 3 to 5 years depending upon the commitment period required under the Means Test.
+- In Chapter 13 cases, it takes 3 to 5 years depending upon the required commitment period.

 Does Debt Settlement Stop Creditor Lawsuits?

 Debt settlement can also prevent your creditors from suing you for payment.
-If you are facing a lawsuit from a creditor, it is extremely important that you contact a debt settlement lawyer who can intervene on your behalf.
-If you are currently struggling with payments and are worried you will be sued, moving forward with debt settlement negotiations usually stop creditors from filing collection lawsuits.
+If you are facing a lawsuit from a creditor, then you should contact a debt settlement lawer.
+Moving forward with debt settlement negotiations usually stop creditors from filing collection lawsuits.
 Creditors will usually want to come to an agreement with you to recover at least a portion of the money they loaned.

 Will Debt Settlement Hurt My Credit?

 Debt settlement will affect your credit score, but it will not harm your credit score as much as bankruptcy.
-While it is possible to repair your credit after a Chapter 7 or Chapter 13 bankruptcy, the Chapter 7 is reported for 10 years and the Chapter 13 is reported for 7 years from the date of filing of the case.
-Those who pursue debt settlement may find it much quicker to rebuild their credit scores after settling because the debt is now satisfied, even if you paid only a portion of the debt you originally owed.
-The accounts will also drop from your credit report after seven years from the date of last delinquency, or the day after an account payment was due and considered late.
+It is possible to repair your credit after a Chapter 7 or Chapter 13 bankruptcy.
+The Chapter 7 is reported for 10 years after your filing date.
+The Chapter 13 is reported for 7 years after your filing date.
+Those who pursue debt settlement may find it much quicker to rebuild their credit scores after settling.
+The accounts will also drop from your credit report after seven years from the date of last delinquency.

 Watch Out for Debt Settlement Scams!